 An erection begins in the brain.
 Physical and/or mental stimulation cause nerves in the brain to send chemical messages to nerves in the penis telling the penile blood vessels to relax so that blood can flow freely into the penis.
 Once in the penis, high pressure traps the blood within both corpora cavernosa.
 This causes the penis to expand and sustain an erection.

-An erection is reversed when the inflow of blood is stopped and opening outflow channels open, allowing the penis to become soft.
+An erection is reversed when the inflow of blood is stopped and the veins open, allowing the penis to become soft.

 How Does Ejaculation Occur?